meenakshy12/LinguaLatvia-/readme.md

 ---

-You can now use this `README.md` file to publish your **LiguaLativa** chatbot project on GitHub.
+You can now use this `README.md` file to publish your **LiguaLativa** project on GitHub.
 Let me know if you need further assistance or modifications!